 Step 1) Once the cuts were completed I glued the wood sticks to the plywood.
 I used five sticks for each coaster.
 Apply wood glue to the scrap wood and position the wood sticks to the plywood.
 Allow to dry then gently sand with 120 grit sandpaper.
 Apply a couple coats of spray paint and allow to dry.

 Step 2) Next I transferred the images.
 Click on each image to be directed to the image’s JPG (for personal use only).

-I used wax paper to transfer the image.
+I used parchment paper to transfer the image.
 To do this make sure to reverse the images before printing.
-I cut a piece of wax paper large enough for my image, making sure the smoother/shinier side is face down.
-To print I printed one image at a time and taped a piece of wax paper to a piece of printer paper.
-Once the image is printed on wax paper do not touch the ink it will still be wet.
-I positioned the wax paper on the coaster and taped it in place.
+I cut a piece of parchment paper large enough for my image, making sure the smoother/shinier side is face up.
+To print I printed one image at a time and taped a piece of parchment paper to a piece of printer paper.
+Once the image is printed do not touch the ink it will still be wet.
+I positioned the parchment paper on the coaster and taped it in place.
 Then using a hard tipped item, I usually use the tip of a retractable pen, rub the image on the coaster using an up and down and back and forth motion.
 The ink will transfer on to the wood coaster and give it a perfect aged/rustic look.

 Step 3) I allowed the ink to dry then I applied a few coats of a matte spray sealer.
 I sampled a piece with painting on a sealer and it caused the ink to smudge even after waiting 24 hours, so it seemed that a spray sealer worked much better.
 Allow the sealer to dry for a full 24 hours before use.
 Then they are ready to grace your table and uphold your favorite beverages.